Admin bottlenecks usually hide inside repetitive document work

 Someone opens it.

-They move those details into another system.
+Those details move into another system.

 Then the next person repeats part of the process again.